ethereum/consensus-specs/specs/phase0/p2p-interface.md

 If steps (1), (2), or (3) fail due to invalid, malformed, or inconsistent data, the responder MUST respond in error.
 Clients tracking peer reputation MAY record such failures, as well as unexpected events, e.g. early stream resets.

 The responder MAY rate-limit chunks by withholding each chunk until capacity is available.
-The responding side MUST NOT respond with an error or close the stream when rate limiting.
+The responder MUST NOT respond with an error or close the stream when rate limiting.

 When rate limiting, the responder MUST send each `response_chunk` in full promptly but may introduce delays between each chunk.